BDC Hamburger Icon

 TipBottom line

 Consider the 5:3:2 rule in your social media posts to better engage followers.
-For every 10 posts, five should be valuable outside content, five should be relevant proprietary content, and two should be fun and entertaining.
+For every 10 posts, five should be valuable outside content, three should be relevant proprietary content, and two should be fun and entertaining.

 What do Facebook’s algorithm updates mean?